GelSight-lab/gelsight_driver/Bnz/matlab/calibration/readme.md

 	frame0.jpg
 	Im_*.jpg

 The frame0 is the blank GelSight image without any touch.
 The Im_*.jpg is the GelSight image with a ball pressing on it.
 This is to build up the lookup table from RGB to gradients.
-More images on different areas will make the lookup table more precise.
+About 10 images on different areas will usually be sufficient.

 ### 2. Calculate the Pixmm parameter, which represents how much millimeters one pixel is corresponding to.